[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 moulded in white plastic.

-The cricket range pre-dates the green football fence by several years, and the 1960s catalogue drawing shown at the top of this page is a tantalizing glimpse of the original cricket fence.
-Well, I've finally managed to get pictures of the actual item, and as you can see, the illustration is a very accurate representation.
+The cricket range pre-dated the green football fence by a year or two, and the 1960s catalogue drawing shown at the top of this page has a tantalizing glimpse of the original cricket fence.
+Well, I've finally managed to get pictures of the actual item, and as you can see, the illustration was a very accurate representation.
 What we have are long white plastic pieces in a T-shape, with small brown posts to lock them together.
 These look similar to the ones on the later fences, but not identical by any means.
 The corner pieces are large with a nice curve on the base.
 These are in brown, rather than the white of the drawing.
 This looks a more robust fence than the 1970s one, and less likely to be knocked over.

 1970s Version.

 This second version of TC-R is simply a white and pale blue version of the aforementioned football fence (C108).
 The rugby game had a brown (tan) version, and this helped to unify the Subbuteo brand across the different ranges (and was probably cheaper to make as well).
 The 1970s football box had space to highlight whether the fence was a cricket, rugby or football version.
-The cricket fence had left the range before the 1981 catalogue, and was never included in a full cricket edition.
+The cricket fence left the range in 1976, and was never included in a full cricket edition.

 Well that's all the Subbuteo cricket range.
 But don't worry, there's plenty more Subbuteo to amuse you.